blindedventz/Game-Day-Analytics-Competition-2025-Winning-Portfolio/README.md

 🏆 Game Day Analytics Competition 2025 – #1 Overall Winning Portfolio

-This repository contains our #1 Overall Winning Project from the Game Day Data Analytics Competition hosted by the David Eccles School of Business, University of Utah.
-Competing against 35 teams, we secured the top spot by analyzing X (Twitter) data to understand consumer engagement and sentiment around Super Bowl 59 advertisements.
+This repository contains our **#1 Overall Winning Project** from the **Game Day Data Analytics Competition** hosted by the David Eccles School of Business, University of Utah.
+Competing against 35 teams, we secured the top spot by analyzing X (Twitter) data to understand consumer engagement, sentiment around **Super Bowl 59** advertisements, and effect on Stock Market evaluation following the Super Bowl.

 📂 Repository Structure
 	•	📁 DATA/ → Contains all datasets used in our analysis.